-- · positive or negative results of testing and clinical trials by us, strategic partners or competitors; - delays in entering into strategic relationships with respect to development or commercialization of our investigational COMP360 psilocybin therapy or any future therapeutic candidates;

-- entry into strategic relationships on terms that are not deemed to be favorable to us; - technological innovations or commercial therapeutic introductions by competitors; - · changes in government regulations and healthcare payment systems; - developments concerning proprietary rights, including patent and litigation matters; - public concern relating to the commercial value or safety of any of our investigational COMP360 psilocybin therapy or any future therapeutic candidates; - negative publicity or public perception of the use of psilocybin therapy as a treatment therapy; - · financing or other corporate transactions; - · publication of research reports or comments by securities or industry analysts; - · the trading volume of our ADSs on Nasdaq; - sales of our ADSs by us, members of our senior management and directors or our shareholders or the anticipation that such sales may occur in the future; - general market conditions in the pharmaceutical industry or in the economy as a whole; - general economic, political, and market conditions and overall market volatility in the United States or the UK as a result of the COVID-19 pandemic or other pandemics or similar events; and - · other events and factors, many of which are beyond our control.
+- positive or negative results of testing and clinical trials by us, strategic partners or competitors; - delays in entering into strategic relationships with respect to development or commercialization of our investigational COMP360 psilocybin therapy or any future therapeutic candidates; - entry into strategic relationships on terms that are not deemed to be favorable to us; - technological innovations or commercial therapeutic introductions by competitors; - changes in government regulations and healthcare payment systems; - developments concerning proprietary rights, including patent and litigation matters; - public concern relating to the commercial value or safety of any of our investigational COMP360 psilocybin therapy or any future therapeutic candidates; - · negative publicity or public perception of the use of psilocybin as a treatment therapy; - financing or other corporate transactions; - publication of research reports or comments by securities or industry analysts; - the trading volume of our ADSs on Nasdag; - sales of our ADSs by us, members of our senior management and directors or our shareholders or the anticipation that such sales may occur in the future; - general market conditions in the pharmaceutical industry or in the economy as a whole; - general economic, political, and market conditions and overall market volatility in the United States or the UK as a result of the COVID-19 pandemic or other pandemics or similar events; and - other events and factors, many of which are beyond our control.

 In recent years, the stock markets, and particularly the stock of pharmaceutical and biotechnology companies, at times have experienced price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of affected companies.
 Broad market and industry factors may significantly affect the market price of our common stock unrelated to our actual operating performance.
-Since our ADSs were sold in our IPO at a price of \$17.00 per ADS, our ADS price has fluctuated significantly, ranging from an intraday low of \$22.51 to an intraday high of \$61.69 for the period beginning September 18, 2020, our first day of trading on The Nasdaq Global Market, through March 5, 2021.
-If the market price of our ADSs does not exceed the price at which you acquired them, you may not realize any return on your investment in us and may lose some or all of your investment.
+Since our ADSs were sold in our IPO at a price of \$17.00 per ADS, our ADS price has fluctuated significantly, ranging from an intraday low of \$ to an intraday high of \$ through , 2021.
+If the market price of our ADSs after this offering does not exceed the offering price, you may not realize any return on your investment in us and may lose some or all of your investment.